-NORTH WALES FIRE AND RESCUE AUTHORITY Internal Audit Needs Assessment 2015/16
+NORTH WALES FIRE AND RESCUE AUTHORITY Internal Audit Needs Assessment 2016/17

-1 Main System and Potential Areas for Audit Risk Assessment 2015/16 Comments Subsystem Days Risk k Area - Strategic Man agement and Governance 1 Corporate Governance Legal Compliance Arrangements; Policy and Decision Making; Scheme of Delegation; Codes of Conduct - Officers; Codes of Conduct - Members; Training and Awareness; Chief Officers Pay; Standing Orders and Financial Regulations; Anti-fraud and Whistle-blowing; Environmental Policy.
+Main System and Potential Areas for Audit Risk Assessment 2016/17 Comments Subsystem Days Ris k Area - Strategic Mana agement and Governance 1 1 Corporate Governance Legal Compliance Arrangements; Policy and Decision Making; Scheme of Delegation; Codes of Conduct - Officers; Codes of Conduct - Members; Training and Awareness; Chief Officers Pay; Standing Orders and Financial Regulations; Anti-fraud and Whistle-blowing; Environmental Policy.
 A The Authority has established a Local Code of Governance, which is used as the standard to measure the Authority's performance against in a self- assessment carried out at the end of each year to form the Annual Governance Statement (AGS).
 KPMG confirmed that the Authority was up to date with new legislation and appropriate processes and procedures in place.
-Corporate Governance Audit performed in 2013/14 - High Assurance 2 Service Planning Corporate Planning; IRMP; BVPP; Service Unit Plans; CPA Improvement Plan; Modernisation; Consultation; Risk Assessment; Resourcing and Financial Approval; Improvement Co-ordinating Unit В WAO Performance Audit Work 2014/15 - Work to primarily focus on data quality work.
+Corporate Governance Audit 2013/14 - High Assurance Corporate Governance Follow up - November 2015 - Of the 11 recommendations made in the audit report issued in May 2014; 4 recommendations were fully implemented, 5 considered to be work in progress, 1 partially implemented and the recommendation regarding the establishment of a Sustainability & Environmental Strategy is currently outstanding.

-Main System and Subsystem Potential Areas for Audit Risk Assessment 2015/16 Days Comments 3 Performance Management Roles and Responsibilities; Target Setting; Data Collection; Data Quality Control; Reporting; Use of Management Information to support Service Improvement.
-A WAO Performance Audit Work 2014/15 - Work to primarily focus on data quality work.
-4 Risk Management, Emergency Planning and Business Continuity Policy and Framework; Roles and Responsibilities; Training; Corporate Risk Register; Integration with Management Processes ; Monitoring and Assurance Mechanisms; Reporting; Emergency Planning; Risk Assessment; Business Continuity; Urban Search and Rescue; Compliance with CCA 2004; Working with Partner Agencies and Local Businesses; Resilience Forums; Mobile Conference Facilities; A WAO Performance Audit Work 2014/15 Corporate Governance Audit performed in 2013/14 included an assessment and recommendations with regard to risk management and Corporate Risk Register - High Assurance.
-5 Equalities and Diversity Compliance with Legislation; Policy, Practice and Procedure; Responsibilities; Awareness and Training; Performance Management.
-C
+2 Service Planning Corporate Planning; IRMP; BVPP; Service Unit Plans; CPA Improvement Plan; Modernisation; Consultation; Risk Assessment; Resourcing and Financial Approval; Improvement Co-ordinating Unit В WAO Annual Improvement Report 2014/15.
+3 Performance Management Roles and Responsibilities; Target Setting; Data Collection; Data Quality Control; Reporting; Use of Management Information to support Service Improvement.
+A WAO Annual Improvement Report 2014/15.
+Reliability and use of performance information - 'Well-embedded systems produce accurate Management information, albeit with gaps in relation to equality, that the Authority uses to support improvement.'
+4 Risk Management, Emergency Planning and Business Continuity Policy and Framework; Roles and Responsibilities; Training; Corporate Risk Register; Integration with Management Processes ; Monitoring and Assurance Mechanisms; Reporting; Emergency Planning; Risk Assessment; Business Continuity; Urban Search and Rescue; Compliance with CCA 2004; Working with Partner Agencies and Local Businesses; Resilience Forums; Mobile Conference Facilities; A WAO Annual Improvement Report 2014/15.
+Use of Resources - 'The Authority has Managed the delivery of efficiencies whilst sustaining safe levels of Service but the reduction in Corporate capacity is likely to slow the pace of future change.'
+Corporate Governance Audit performed in 2013/14 included an assessment & recommendations with regard to risk management & Corporate Risk Register - High Assurance.